pietz/tacho/README.md

 ## Supported Providers

-Tacho works with any provider supported by LiteLLM, including:
+Tacho works with any provider supported by LiteLLM.
-- OpenAI (GPT-4, GPT-3.5, etc.)
-- Anthropic (Claude 3 family)
-- Google (Gemini Pro, PaLM)
-- Cohere (Command, Command-R)
-- Together AI (Llama, Mixtral, etc.)
-- Groq
-- And many more...

-Just ensure you have the appropriate API keys set as environment variables.

-## License

-MIT